Ianaac27/Workout_Tracker/README.md

 Trilogy Education Services

-# Screenshots
+# Screenshot
-Here are mocks of the Workout Tracker.
+Here is a mock of the Workout Tracker.

 ![Workout_Tracker](public/screenshot.png)